 Assistant District Attorney Suzanne Kontz and the lawyer for Laqwanda Villaronga, Carolyn McGowan, agreed that she should be held until her next court date.

-Several of her family members were in the Ayer courtroom for proceedings that lasted several minutes.
-Villaronga, who was in handcuffs, remained silent.
+Several of Villagronga’s family members were in the courtroom during the hearing that lasted several minutes.
+The Ayer resident, who was in handcuffs, was silent.

-She has been held without bail since her arraignment on Monday on the assault charge.
+She has been held without bail since her arraignment on Monday.

-Villaronga allegedly stabbed Merritt in the heart with a 8- to 10-inch knife during the argument, Kontz told the judge during Villaronga's arraignment.
+Villaronga allegedly stabbed her 24-year-old cousin Jonathan Merritt in the heart with a 8-to-10 inch knife during an argument on Sept.
+28 in Ayer, Kontz told the judge during Villaronga’s arraignment.

-Merritt was at Villaronga's home to watch her children overnight, Kontz said.
+Merritt was at Villaronga’s apartment to watch her children overnight, Kontz said.
 The children were at school at the time and Villaronga later returned home.

 The cousins were doing drugs and drinking when they began to argue, Kontz said.
 Villaronga told police that Merritt began “poking” and “taunting” her during the argument, she said.

-Emergency responders received a call about the stabbing at 1:18 p.m., according to the Middlesex District Attorney's office.
+Emergency responders received a call about a reported stabbing at an apartment on Groton School Road at about 1:18 p.m., according to the Middlesex District Attorney’s office.

-They found Merritt suffering from a stab wound and took him to Nashoba Valley Medical Center in Ayer where he died from his injuries.
+They found Meritt suffering from a stab wound and took him to Nashoba Valley Medical Center in Ayer where he died from his injuries.

-Villaronga is scheduled to return to Ayer District Court for a probable-cause hearing on Nov.
+Villaronga is scheduled to return to Ayer District Court for a probably cause hearing on Nov.
 5.